by Tim Bachmann published on last updated on

 - Microsoft To Do, I have recently been looking for a good and simple program to keep all my tasks.
 Microsoft To Do seems to fit this quite well and looks stunning.

-- Svelte / Svelte kit is currently my favourite web framework.
+- Svelte / Svelte kit is currently my favourite frontend web framework for highly dynamic content.
 I previously used Vue.js and React but I like the pragmatic way of svelte the most so far.

 - Hasura makes building web applications a breeze.
 It saves me from reimplementing the same fundamental things such as the GraphQL API, authorisation and admin dashboard for every project.